sagemath/sagewiki_to_gh-2022-10-10/days3/final.md

 Lesson: SVN + HG only mix together well if you're only creating new files

+Status:
-Status: (i) Code in place, still unexposed in SAGE, working on more doctests.
+  1. Code in place, still unexposed in SAGE, working on more doctests.

-        (ii) Lazy p-adics currently under development
+  2. Lazy p-adics currently under development

-        (iii) Extension fields are next
+  3. Extension fields are next

 Goals: Make (i)-(iii) production ready